Jeff Bezos, one of the richest men in the world, proposes a very special rule to make meetings more productive and thus avoid social cohesion

 This business vision is not a simple whim, but seeks to avoid what he calls “social cohesion” and, conversely, to promote freedom and diversity of views among its members.
 Bezos prefers ideas that can be debated rather than those that are proposed superficially in an effort to avoid conflicts.

 In the same way, small groups will not make your meetings 100% effective, so remember that it is important that every meeting has a specific purpose, that is, a clear and specific objective will be key to not end up wandering around several items without advancing on any of them.
+Have you ever thought about doing a master in human capital management ?

 It is also very important that the rules and objectives of the meeting be established in advance, and that each member knows the theme of the meeting and the expected results.